 There are 30 computers networked and linked to the Internet, which you are able to use at break, lunch time and after school.
 Students also have access to a printer, scanner and photocopier for their schoolwork.
 There are a further 10 computers in the Sixth Form section of the Library.

 Before school, break, lunchtime and after school:

 The Library is open at these times for general use.
-You can come in to use computers, do research for homework or read quietly.
+You can come in to use computers (not iPads), do research for homework or read quietly.
 You may also borrow and return books during these times.
 Please note that all years have a social area and the Library should not be used as a meeting area.
 The Library code of conduct applies at all times.

 Borrowing from the Library: